Revised 18 Feb 2022

 However, the 19th-century writer, John Osborne Austin, wrote (at least) two different books about families in New England.
 In the first book of interest, Genealogical Dictionary of Rhode Island (Albany, 1887; reprinted Baltimore: Genealogical Pub.
 Co., 1978), Austin gives information on the Whipples (including Captain John) who settled in Rhode Island.
 His second book, One Hundred and Sixty Allied Families (Salem, Mass., 1893; reprinted Baltimore: Genealogical Pub.
 Co., 1977), gives information about the Ipswich Whipples (including John).
 Reading the two books side by side, it is clear that there were two different Whipples named John, each with separate occupations and friends, and each figuring prominently in his community.

-Another common error is the merger of Captain John of Providence (baptized 1618) with the son of Elder John of Ipswich, Massachusetts.
+Another common error is the merger of Captain John of Providence (born about 1617) with the son of Elder John of Ipswich, Massachusetts.
 That son, often referred to as Captain John Whipple, was born 21 Dec 1625 in Bocking, England, and came with his father and uncle to Ipswich, Massachusetts as a 12-year-old.
 He was known as both a Captain and a "Cornet"

 Remember Patience Whipple, whose Diary of Remember Patience Whipple is available in bookstores, is a fictional person--her diary is historical fiction.
 No Whipples sailed to America aboard the Mayflower in 1620.